Marginal Influence of Anomalous Josephson Current on Odd-Frequency Spin-Triplet Pairing in Ferromagnetic Josephson Diodes: Anomalous Josephson current and odd-frequency spin-triplet pairing in short junction limit

-To examine the impact of anomalous Josephson current on odd-$\omega$ ST pairing, in Fig.~4, we plot the absolute values of even- and odd-$\omega$ SS, EST, and MST pairing amplitudes in the left superconducting region at $x=-1.6\xi$ as functions of magnetization $m$ for S-$F_x$-$F_y$-$F_z$-S JJ, considering both without and with disordered cases.
-At $m=0$, when the anomalous Josephson current vanishes, even- and odd-$\omega$ ST pairings vanish; however, even-$\omega$ SS pairing exhibits a peak, while odd-$\omega$ SS pairing shows a dip.
-Similar results are also seen in Fig.~2.
-Even-$\omega$ SS pairing shows zeros and even-$\omega$ ST pairing exhibits peaks at finite values of $m$, which is again seen in Figs.~2(a,c,e,g).
-Further, odd-$\omega$ SS and ST pairings exhibit peaks at specific values of $m$, which are also seen in Figs.~2(b,d,f,h).
-This holds true for junctions both with and without disorder.
-Thus, odd-$\omega$ ST pairing shows similar behavior regardless of the presence or absence of anomalous Josephson current, indicating anomalous Josephson current and odd-$\omega$ ST pairing are mutually exclusive effects.
-We examine the impact of anomalous Josephson current on the spatial dependence of odd-$\omega$ ST pairing in SM, Sec.~IV and find that odd-$\omega$ ST pairing behaves similarly irrespective of the presence or absence of anomalous Josephson current.
-Thus, anomalous Josephson current has marginal impact on the odd-$\omega$ ST pairing in the tunneling junction limit.
-In Figs.~2 and~4, we consider non-local ($x\neq \chi$) pairing; however, we check that the anomalous Josephson current has marginal effect on the local ($x=\chi$) odd-$\omega$ ST pairing as well.
+In Fig.~6, the absolute values of the {non-local ($x\neq\chi$)} even- and odd-$\omega$ SS, EST, and MST pairing amplitudes in the left superconducting region at $x=-1.6\xi$ are plotted as functions of magnetization $m$ for S-$F_x$-$F_y$-$F_z$-S JJ, considering {both transparent and} disordered {S-$F_x$ and $F_z$-S interfaces.} At $m=0$, when the anomalous Josephson current vanishes, even- and odd-$\omega$ ST pairings vanish; however, even-$\omega$ SS pairing exhibits a peak, while odd-$\omega$ SS pairing shows a dip.
+Similar results are also seen in Fig.~3.
+Even-$\omega$ SS pairing shows zeros and even-$\omega$ ST pairing exhibits peaks at finite values of $m$, which is again seen in Figs.~3(a,c,e,g).
+Further, odd-$\omega$ SS and ST pairings exhibit peaks at specific values of $m$, which are also seen in Figs.~3(b,d,f,h).
+This holds true for junctions with both {transparent} and {disordered ferromagnet-superconductor interfaces.} Thus, {non-local} odd-$\omega$ ST pairing shows similar behavior regardless of the presence or absence of anomalous Josephson current, indicating anomalous Josephson current and {non-local} odd-$\omega$ ST pairing are mutually exclusive effects.

+We examine the impact of anomalous Josephson current on the spatial dependence of {non-local} odd-$\omega$ ST pairing in {Appendix D} and find that {non-local} odd-$\omega$ ST pairing behaves similarly irrespective of the presence or absence of anomalous Josephson current.
+Thus, anomalous Josephson current has no impact on the {non-local} odd-$\omega$ ST pairing {for tunneling ferromagnetic interfaces.}